Globally Harmonized System of Classification and Labelling of Chemicals

 The Globally Harmonized System of Classification and Labelling of Chemicals (GHS) is an internationally agreed-upon standard managed by the United Nations that was set up to replace the assortment of hazardous material classification and labelling schemes previously used around the world.
-Core elements of the GHS include standardized hazard testing criteria, universal warning pictograms, and harmonized safety data sheets which provide users of dangerous goods with a host of information.
-The system acts as a complement to the UN Numbered system of regulated hazardous material transport.
+Core elements of the GHS include standardized hazard testing criteria, universal warning pictograms, and safety data sheets which provide users of dangerous goods relevant information with consistent organization.
+The system acts as a complement to the UN numbered system of regulated hazardous material transport.
 Implementation is managed through the UN Secretariat.
 Although adoption has taken time, as of 2017, the system has been enacted to significant extents in most major countries of the world.
 This includes the European Union, which has implemented the United Nations' GHS into EU law as the CLP Regulation, and United States Occupational Safety and Health Administration standards.

 History

-Before the Globally Harmonized System of Classification and Labelling of Chemicals (GHS) was created and implemented, there were many different regulations on hazard classification in use in different countries, resulting in multiple standards, classifications and labels for the same hazard.
+Before the GHS was created and implemented, there were many different regulations on hazard classification in use in different countries, resulting in multiple standards, classifications and labels for the same hazard.
 Given the $1.7 trillion per year international trade in chemicals requiring hazard classification, the cost of compliance with multiple systems of classification and labeling is significant.
-Developing a worldwide standard accepted as an alternative to local and regional systems presented an opportunity to reduce cost and improve compliance.
+Developing a worldwide standard accepted as an alternative to local and regional systems presented an opportunity to reduce costs and improve compliance.

-The GHS development began at the 1992 Rio Conference on Environment and Development by the United Nations also called Earth Summit (1992) when the International Labour Organization (ILO), the Organisation for Economic Co-operation and Development (OECD), various governments and other stakeholders agreed that "A globally harmonized hazard classification and compatible labelling system, including material safety data sheets and easily understandable symbols, should be available if feasible, by the year 2000".
+The GHS development began at the 1992 Rio Conference on Environment and Development by the United Nations, also called Earth Summit (1992), when the International Labour Organization (ILO), the Organisation for Economic Co-operation and Development (OECD), various governments, and other stakeholders agreed that "A globally harmonized hazard classification and compatible labelling system, including material safety data sheets and easily understandable symbols, should be available if feasible, by the year 2000".

 The universal standard for all countries was to replace all the diverse classification systems; however, it is not a compulsory provision of any treaty.
 The GHS provides a common infrastructure for participating countries to use when implementing a hazard classification and Hazard Communication Standard.

 Hazard classification

-The GHS classification system is a complex system with data obtained from tests, literature, and practical experience.
-The hazards of a substanse is defined in classes of hazards and categories of severity.

-The main elements of the hazard classification criteria are summarized below:
+The GHS classification system defines and classifies the physical, health, and/or environmental hazards of a substance.
+Each category within the classifications has associated pictograms to be used when applied to a material or mixture.

 Physical hazards

-Substances or articles are assigned to 8 different hazard classes largely based on the United Nations Dangerous Goods System.
-Additions and changes have been necessary since the scope of the GHS includes all target audiences.
+As of the 10th revision of the GHS, substances or articles are assigned to 17 different hazard classes largely based on the United Nations Dangerous Goods System.